 3. Wrong line.
 Fluorocarbon sinks and ruins the action.

 4. Giving up too soon after a miss.
 A fish that misses will often come back.
-Pause, twitch again, or follow up with a soft plastic.
+Pause, twitch again, or follow up with a soft plastic or another of the surface and search techniques in your rotation.

 5. Ignoring conditions.
 Beating a sunny, cold, dead-calm midday with topwater will frustrate you.
 Match the technique to the moment.